-Hailing from the small village of Pandikona, the eponymously titled sighthound is in real danger of becoming extinct.
+Originating from the relatively small village of Pandikona, the eponymously titled sighthound is in real danger of becoming extinct.
 They are perfectly adapted to the harsh conditions of Kurnool district in India, which is dry and arid.

-The Pandikona is considered a “primitive” type breed, meaning they have evolved their characteristics without the input of humanity.
-The locals most likely spotted the dog and used its existing characteristics without much breeding.
+The Pandikona is considered a “primitive” type breed, meaning they have evolved their traits without (or with little) input from humanity.
+In there words, the locals most likely spotted the dog and utilized the dog breed’s existing traits without much purpose-breeding.

 Because of their hardiness and relative independence from humans, they are very self-reliant and need little care to keep them happy.
-Intensely territorial, the Pandikona dogs have been used as guard dogs for many centuries.
-They can guard property and livestock as well as being very effective hunters.
+Intensely territorial, the Pandikonas have been used as guard dogs for a long time.
+They can guard property, livestock or become effective hunters.

 They’re often ill-tempered with other dogs and very willing to fight if they or their pack and territory is threatened.
 This territorial instinct can be seen from a young age.